drivendataorg/deon/docs/docs/index.md

 This will create a markdown file called `ETHICS.md` that you can add directly to your project.

-For simple one-off analyses, you can append the checklist to a Jupyter notebook or RMarkdown file.
+For simple one-off analyses, you can append the checklist to a Jupyter notebook or RMarkdown file using the `-o` flag to indicate the output file. `deon` will automatically append if that file already exists

 ```
 $ jupyter notebook my-analysis.ipynb

 ...

-$ deon -o my-analysis.ipynb  # appends cells to end of notebook
+$ deon -o my-analysis.ipynb  # append cells to existing output file
 ```

 This checklist can be used by individuals or teams to ensure that reviewing the ethical implications of their work is part of every project.
 The checklist is meant as a jumping-off point, and it should spark deeper and more thourough discussions rather than replace those discussions.